ShikoMDS/Rapid-1/readme.md

 ## Disclaimer
-**This project is in development.**

-All artwork has been created by Not Good Enough (2024) based off our own knowledge from classes with lecturers, self driven research, and personal development towards art-specific improvements.
+All artwork has been created by (Am I) Good Enough (2024) based off our own knowledge from classes with lecturers, self driven research, and personal development towards art-specific improvements.
-All code has been written by Not Good Enough (2024) based off own knowledge from classes with lecturers and self driven research of C++ coding language and U--- Engine.
+All code has been written by (Am I) Good Enough (2024) based off own knowledge from classes with lecturers and self driven research of the C++ coding language and Unreal Engine.

 ## Credits
-#### Not Good Enough (2024)
+#### (Am I) Good Enough (2024)
-- Christopher Van Houdt
+- Chris
-- corycat (Cory Harbidge-Danks)
+- corycat
-- Jaketastic (Jakob Woods)
+- Jaketastic
-- Kiwivi (Tobias Tinker)
+- Kiwivi
-- ReubzNZ (Reuben Foord)
+- ReubzNZ
-- Shikomisen (Ayoub Ahmad)
+- Shikomisen
-- Tsu Ruumi (Mika Kamitani)
+- Tsu Ruumi

-Media Design School
-GDV220 - Rapid Game Prototype
-Created for Assignment 1